 For The Individual

-Any situation, whether an incident like an employee injury or a potential accident from equipment malfunction, the last thing anyone needs is to be held accountable for injuring someone else.
-Did you know that if you manage anyone at all in the workplace that you could be liable if they are injured at work?
+In any situation, whether an incident like an employee injury or a potential accident from equipment malfunction, the last thing anyone needs is to be held accountable for injuring someone else.
+Did you know that if you manage anyone at all in the workplace, you could be liable if they are injured at work?

-In positions of management or even supervisory roles, we are each liable for the health and safety of those who work with us, under our supervision.
-Due to this simple fact, it is imperative that individuals take incident reporting seriously if for at the very least merely to limit their own personal liability.
+In management or supervisory roles, we are each liable for the health and safety of those who work with us under our supervision.
+Due to this simple fact, it is imperative that individuals take incident reporting seriously, if for, at the very least, merely to limit their own personal liability.

 For The Organization

-The benefits to a business limiting their liability is obvious.
-With over $100 billion each year in litigation losses for small business in the US, it’s no wonder liability is on everyone’s mind. (source)
+The benefits to a business limiting its liability are obvious.
+With over $100 billion each year in litigation losses for small businesses in the US, it’s no wonder liability is on everyone’s mind. (source)

-Limiting a company’s exposure to risk both financial and otherwise is essential to maintaining lower costs of operations.
-Fines and industry blackmarks aside, poor reporting practises do nothing to limit liability and often cost companies many times more than following regulation would have in the first place.
-Consider the increases to standard insurance rates for an employer should the employer be found negligent when it comes to following regulatory reporting practises.
+Limiting a company’s exposure to risk, both financial and otherwise, is essential to maintaining lower costs of operations.
+Fines and industry blackmarks aside, poor reporting practices do nothing to limit liability and often cost companies many times more than following regulations would have in the first place.
+Consider the increases to standard insurance rates for an employer should the employer be found negligent when it comes to following regulatory reporting practices.

 4. Preventing Operational Breakdowns

-Incidents that cause opartional disturbances slow everyone down.
-Sure, if your’re a worker and you want a day off then your work shutting down for the day isn’t such a bad thing.
-But, what if you really need the money and the company has to close permanently?
+Incidents that cause operational disturbances slow everyone down.
+Sure, if you’re a worker and you want a day off, then your work shutting down for the day isn’t such a bad thing.
+But what if you really need the money and the company has to close permanently?
 It’s easy to understand how operational business can affect both individuals and businesses alike.
 Let’s go a bit more into detail.

 For The Individual